ETdoFresh/Blog/content/post/import/2009/2009-07-03-day-10-surviving-the-trip-back.md

 [<img style="display:block; float: left; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 190px;" src="http://1.bp.blogspot.com/_yEPuIWl8ybE/Sk6WwBMA3qI/AAAAAAAAAWc/fCiY0YmNhl8/s400/S6302501.JPG" border="0" alt=""id="BLOGGER_PHOTO_ID_5354382758686809762" />][2]

 <div>
   Then we walked the city of Copenhagen, Denmark.
 Found interesting places, people, and things.
 I found my name on metal plates all over construction sites, so it only made sense for me to take a picture with it.
-One of the stores we found served mint lemonade&#8230; but it was basically mint leaves with lemon juice&#8230; too strong for me.
+One of the stores we found served mint lemonade... but it was basically mint leaves with lemon juice... too strong for me.
 So I loaded it with brown sugar that was on the table, after about a cup of sugar, it tasted just right to me!
 </div>

 <div>